 We know that hot springs have been used for thousands of years.
-The ancient Greeks, Phoenicians, Hebrews and Egyptians made special pools for bathing both communally and privately.
+The ancient Greeks, Phoenicians, Hebrews, and Egyptians made special pools for bathing both communally and privately.
 Hot springs water has been used for healing purposes as well as in religious ceremonies.
 The ancient Romans built private bath and public "Thermae" with capacity for thousands of people.
-The Greeks and Romans believed in the healing powers of mineral geothermal water.
+The Greeks and Romans also believed in the healing powers of mineral geothermal water.

 Balneotherapy, or medical bathing, is part of medical treatment or preventive care that is widely used in modern Japanese and European mineral hot springs resorts.
 In the U.S. mineral hot springs are mostly used for recreation and relaxation.